-- The Policy and supporting Objectives will be public documents and made available on the council's website; - On request, the Policy will be made available in a range of formats and languages; - Service Leads will be asked to brief their teams on the Policy; - The Policy will be available to all staff via the intranet; - Staff without computer access will be given copies of the Policy and objectives and instructed to make them available to their staff;
+- This policy and supporting objectives will be public documents and made available on the Council's website; - On request, this policy will be made available in a range of formats and languages; - Service Leads will be asked to brief their teams on this policy; - This policy will be available to all staff via the intranet; and - Staff without computer access will be given copies of this policy and objectives and instructed to make them available to their staff.

-Applicants for council posts will be made aware of the Policy and it will form part of the induction programme for new employees.
+Applicants for Council posts will be made aware of this policy, and it will form part of the induction programme for new employees.